wimmeldj/paxos-challenge/README.md

 You can build the docker image and container using the makefile in /chall1.
 By default, it will map the container's port 8080 to your port 8080.
 If you'd like to use a different port, you can edit the HOST variable in [chall1/Makefile](./chall1/Makefile).
-But if you want the tests to run, you'll also have to edit the PORT varaible in [tests/chall1test](./tests/chall1test) to be the same value.
+But if you want the tests to run, you'll also have to edit the PORT variable in [tests/chall1test](./tests/chall1test) to be the same value.

 Go to chall1/ and run.
 You need sudo because docker requires it.